-Within the CLT, speech recognition is used to track the a child's reading position and location, assist in detecting oral reading miscues, and to provide information which can be used to measure reading fluency.
-For reading tracking, the speech recognizer models the text of the book using n-gram language models in order to give the system flexibility to insert/delete/substitute words based on acoustics and to provide accurate confidence scores computed from the word-lattice.
-The recognizer receives packets of audio and automatically detects voice activity.
-When the child speaks, the partial hypotheses are sent to a reading tracking module that determines the current reading location by aligning each partial hypothesis with the story text using a Dynamic Programming search.
-Hagen et al. [6] describes more recent advances made to both acoustic and language modeling for oral-reading recognition of children's speech.
-Specifically, that work describes the use of crossutterance word history modeling, position-sensitive dynamic ngram language modeling, as well as vocal tract length normalization, speaker-adaptive training, and unsupervised speaker adaptation for improved children's speech recognition.
+By using SONIC, Hagen et al. [6] describes some advances made to both acoustic and language modeling for oral-reading recognition of children's speech using cross-utterance word history modeling, position-sensitive dynamic n-gram language modeling, as well as vocal tract length normalization, speakeradaptive training, and unsupervised speaker adaptation for improved children's speech recognition.
 The resulting U.S. English system was shown to have an overall word error rate of 8.0%.
 In a later study, errors made by this baseline system were analyzed and used to inform the development of a system for detecting oral reading miscues [8].
 Based on that work, the SONIC speech recognition system was extended to perform reading tracking and speech analysis using subword sized acoustic units [9].
-This work is the natural continuation and completion of a quite similar work [10] conducted on a limited set of the same speech data.